imrafaelmerino/java-fun/docs/README.md

 ### <a name="jsvalue"><a/>JsValue: The Foundation of JSON Elements

-In **json-values**, every element in a JSON structure is represented as a subtype of `JsValue`.
+In json-values, every element in a JSON structure is represented as a subtype of `JsValue`.
 This includes various types described in [json.org](https://www.json.org):

 - String